Code-Institute-Submissions/Second-Milestone-Project-Tic-Tac-Toe/README.md

 My code was also beautified and validated for all html, css and JavaScript in the above mentioned sites.

 ## Assets
-GitHub - used GitPod as an editor
+-GitHub - used GitPod as an editor
-HTML
+-HTML
-CSS
+-CSS
-jQuery
+-jQuery
-JavaScript
+-JavaScript
-Bootstrap - partly for modal and partially for the navigation bar Font Awesome - Through the pages used font awesome icons for youtube icon next to tic-tac-toe song and on the winning message announcements
+-Bootstrap - partly for modal and partially for the navigation bar -Font Awesome - Through the pages used font awesome icons for youtube icon next to tic-tac-toe song and on the winning message announcements
-Google Fonts - Used Google Fonts; NTR
+-Google Fonts - Used Google Fonts; NTR

 ## Credits